kccnma/cms/page/home.md

 ### Build and Auto-Deploy Using Jekyll, Github, + Netlify

 This is a temporary dev test for a potentially new static generatid website for the KCC New Media Arts Program.
 Built using [Jekyll](https://jekyllrb.com/), it is setup to auto-deploy to Netlify via Github or via a Netlify CMS front-end admin interface (that uses Netlify Identity for authentication) for non-technical content creators.
-NMA Intern David, make this kick ass please.

 ### Links